J535D165/recordlinkage/docs/installation.rst

 -  `pandas (0.18.1) <https://github.com/pydata/pandas>`__
 -  `scipy (0.18.0) <https://www.scipy.org/>`__
 -  `scikit-learn (0.17.1) <http://scikit-learn.org/>`__
--  six (1.10.0)

 The following packages are not required but recommended for some functionalities:

 -  `jellyfish (0.5.6) <https://github.com/jamesturk/jellyfish>`__: Required for several string comparison functions.
 Version 0.5.0 or higher.
-- requests (2.11.1): Required for the loading of some datasets of the internet.